HaloTrouvaille/YOLO-Multi-Backbones-Attention/README.md

 This Repository includes YOLOv3 with some lightweight backbones (***ShuffleNetV2, GhostNet***), some computer vision attention mechanism (***SE Block, CBAM Block, ECA Block***), pruning and quantization for GhostNet.
 # Important Update
 ***2020.6.1
-(1) The best HuaWei GhostNet has been added as the YOLOv3 backbone!
+(1) The best lightweight model——HuaWei GhostNet has been added as the YOLOv3 backbone!
 It is better than ShuffleNetV2.
 The result is as following.
 (2) Add Dorefa quantization method for arbitrary bit quantization!
 The result is as following.
 (3) And I delete the ShuffleNet and the attention mechanism.
 If you need these previous model or have any question, you can add my WeChat: ssswwwyyy111***
 # Environment